2023 FIVB Women's Volleyball Nations League

 The 2023 FIVB Women's Volleyball Nations League was the fifth edition of the FIVB Women's Volleyball Nations League, an annual Women's international volleyball tournament.
 It was held between May and July 2023, and the final round took place at the College Park Center in Arlington, Texas, United States.

 Following the results of 2022 Nations League and 2022 Challenger Cup, Belgium were replaced by debutants Croatia in this edition.

 Turkey claimed their first VNL title after defeating China in the final.
 China took the silver medal, which was their best result in this tournament.
 Poland won their first medal of the tournament, claiming the bronze after defeating finals hosts the United States in the third place match.
 Melissa Vargas of Turkey named as the MVP of the tournament.

+Teams

 Qualification

 Sixteen teams qualified for the competition.
 Eleven of them qualified as core teams which cannot face relegation.
 Five other teams were selected as challenger teams which could be relegated from the tournament.
 Croatia replaced Belgium after winning the 2022 Challenger Cup.